WhatsARanjit/puppet-templated_file/README.md

 ##NOTES

-In your site.pp, you probably have the follow as setup by the Puppet install:
+In your site.pp, you probably have the following as setup by the Puppet install:
 ```
 File { backup => 'main' }
 ```